slipperynick/slipperynick.github.io/_posts/2025-08-24-playing-with-lmarena-nano-banana.md

 Over the weekend I was experimenting with **LM Arena**, and stumbled across the mysterious **NanoBanana model**.
 Some people online are speculating it might be tied to Google’s new research models—whatever the case, it’s been a lot of fun to play with.

-I decided to test it out with a few pictures of my dog and his friends 🐕.
+I decided to test it out with a few pictures of my dog and his sister.
 The results were both **funny** and **surprisingly good**—a mix of realism and playful exaggeration that made me lolz.

 Here are a couple of the generations: